Some remarks on combinatorial wall-crossing: Introduction

+The study of wall-crossing functors was initiated by Beilinson and Ginzburg (\cite{BG}).
+Wall-crossing functors were recently used as a crucial ingredient in the work of Bezrukavnikov and Loseu (\cite{BL}).
+Furthermore Loseu proved in \cite{L} that combinatorial wall-crossing is given by the Mullineux involution in large positive characteristic.
+Wall-crossing was also recently studied by Gorsky and Negut (\cite{GN}) and Su, Zhao, and Zhong (\cite{SZZ}).

-We remark that Loseu proved in \cite{L} that wall-crossing functors are represented by Mullineux transposed on the level of the K-group.
-Wall-crossing functors were studied in \cite{BL}.
-The motivation for considering the above permutation comes from Bezrukavnikov's combinatorial conjecture (see Appendix A in \cite{DY}) which relates wall-crossing functors to monodromy of the quantum connection.
-More precisely, Bezrukavnikov conjectured that certain invariants (corresponding to dimensions of supports of simple representations of the rational Cherednik algebra) of the composition of the above involutions are equal to similar invariants for a composition of involutions which are much simpler, in particular do not involve the Mullineux involution in their definition.
+The motivation for considering the above permutation $\widetilde{M}_{a/b}$ comes from Bezrukavnikov's combinatorial conjecture (see Section 2) which stems from relations between wall-crossing functors and monodromy of the quantum connection for the Hilbert scheme of points in the plane (cf. \cite{BO}).
+More precisely, Bezrukavnikov conjectured that certain invariants (corresponding to dimensions of supports of simple representations of the rational Cherednik algebra) of the composition of the above involutions are equal to similar invariants for a composition of involutions which are much simpler, in particular do not involve the Mullineux involution in their definition (see Section 2 for details).

+We note that a similar study to the present one has been undertaken in \cite{DY}.
+The goal of the present paper is to streamline, clarify, and add new information to the results obtained in \cite{DY}.
+Our method of proof is different from the method of proof in \cite{DY}, although we make use of similar general constructions.
+Our methods have the advantage that they provide more explicit information about the intermediate steps of the algorithm and they lead to the sought conclusion faster.